Tw1ddle/samcodes-chartboost/README.md

 Use ```#if (android || ios)``` conditionals around your imports and calls to this library for cross platform projects - there is no stub/fallback implementation included in the haxelib.

-For iOS you need to drag the ads library framework files e.g. ```Chartboost``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.

 If you need to rebuild the iOS or simulator ndlls, navigate to ```/project``` and run ```rebuild_ndlls.sh```.